ek8terina/TikTokDataAnalysisCodingSample/README.md

 Data_Analysis.pdf is the knitted version of the above R markdown file

 Final Work Sample... is the pdf version of thesis version 1.
 Includes all figures created and referenced in Data_Analysis

+Thank you to David Teather for his TikTokApi (https://github.com/davidteather/TikTok-Api)